sergioacortes/gitversion/README.md

 ### Update behaviour

 You might probably have to modify your GitVersion.yml file depending of your requirements.
-For example on the configuration of this repository you will find that main main mode is configured and ManualDeployment which means that the version remain on the same pre-released version until it has been deployed dedicatedly, [Refer to the documentation for mure information](https://gitversion.net/docs/reference/modes/) and add label 'rev'.
+For example on the configuration of this repository you will find that main main mode is configured and ManualDeployment which means that the version remain on the same pre-released version until it has been deployed dedicatedly, [Refer to the documentation for mure information](https://gitversion.net/docs/reference/modes/).